therabidbanana/therabidbanana.github.com/source/_posts/2012-12-17-nyc-rubyist-looking-for-work.markdown

 ---
 layout: post
-title: "NYC Rubyist Looking For Work"
+title: "NYC (SF) Rubyist (No Longer) Looking For Work"
 date: 2012-12-17 14:30
 comments: true
 categories:
 ---

-Hi there - my name is David and I'm looking for work.
-I've worked at a few places and built some cool stuff, let me tell you a bit about myself and what I've done.
+Hi there - my name is David, but I'm no longer looking for work (see update below).
+Still, I've worked at a few places and built some cool stuff, let me tell you a bit about myself and what I've done.

 ## Skills/Interests